 I am professionally trained in the Co-Active Model of Life Coaching from the Coaches Training Institute in California, the global leader in transformative Life & Business Coaching and I'm an accredited Global Values Professional.
-I was featured as one of Vancouver's top coaches by Crowd Wellness in 2016.
+I am featured as one of Vancouver's top coaches by Crowd Wellness in 2017.

 Perhaps the most important accreditation is from my mom, who likes to point out I have been coaching since I came out of her womb.